Buddhism: In The Footsteps of the Buddha

 Consider also how our thoughts, desires, cravings, interests, wants, preferences, hatreds, loves, lusts, and beliefs, all depend on situations largely out of our control—and consider how much mental suffering we endure on this basis.
 Buddhism aims to free us from the ignorance that is at the root of all this suffering.
 Of course, our present life is one of a long series of lives, and our present condition is determined by past actions.
 [Again to make this idea of reincarnation scientifically believable, consider many of your behaviors emanate from your biological past; and how many of your beliefs emanate from your social and cultural heritage.]
 Karma is the term which denotes this moral law of cause and effect.
 And karma is enough to propel the universe along in Buddhism, there are no creator or sustainer gods.
 (While some versions of Mahayana Buddhism imply that some eternal form may be behind the world, this is not a personal god in any sense.)

 Theory of Human Nature – The second mark of existence means that the idea that there is nothing solid or permanent about reality also applies to the self.
 There is no self. (anatma or no atman.)
 Consider a chariot (or the car you drive or university you attend.)
 They are all made up of many parts, but the word chariot or car or university applies to all of those parts together—they are not independently existing things.
 In the same way the word I, or ego, or self is simply a name for all of the parts put together.
 There is nothing in addition to the parts—there is no soul of the car, university or body.
 You are the sum of your parts and their interrelationships; there is no separate soul or essence to you any more than to your car or university.
 [Even saying “you” in the above is misleading.
-When you say “you” that refers to all the parts of your body and their interactions.]
+When you say “you” that only refers to all the parts of your body and their interactions.]
 Again there is no independent self, ego, I, soul, etc. A truth confirmed by the Buddhists in meditation.
 (The idea of no-self is one of the most fascinating ideas I’ve encountered in 40 years of teaching college-level philosophy.)

 Of course, you have continuity of memory, but there is nothing permanent underlying your being, nothing like a soul.
 You are a mind, body, and stream of consciousness.
 You are not really a being [a substance] but a becoming [an event.]
 The idea that you are a separate ego is also harmful because it leads to fear of death, violence, greed, competition, etc. Realizing the self is an illusion leads to compassion—the most important Buddhist virtue.